Ovarian cancer may not cause symptoms until it is large or has spread.

 Factors that increase the risk of ovarian cancer include the following:

-About 5 to 10% of cases are related to the BRCA1 and BRCA2 genes, which are also involved in some breast cancers.
-When these genes or other rare gene mutations are involved, ovarian and breast cancers tend to run in families.
+About 14 to 18% of cases are related to mutations in the BRCA1 and BRCA2 genes, which are also involved in some breast cancers Breast cancer gene mutation Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .
+When mutations in these genes or other rare gene mutations are involved, ovarian and breast cancers tend to run in families.
 Such cancers are sometimes called hereditary breast and ovarian cancer syndromes.
-For women who have one of these genes or mutations, the lifetime risk of developing ovarian cancer is 15 to 40%.
-The BRCA1 and BRCA2 genes are most common among Ashkenazi Jewish women.
+For women who have a BRCA1 mutation, the lifetime risk of developing ovarian cancer is 20 to 40%.
+Risk is less (11 to 17%) for women with a BRCA2 mutation.
+The BRCA1 and BRCA2 genes are more common among Ashkenazi Jewish women than the general population.

 Ovarian cancer causes the affected ovary to enlarge.
-In young women, enlargement of an ovary is likely to be caused by a noncancerous fluid-filled sac (cyst—see Functional cysts).
+In young women, enlargement of an ovary is likely to be caused by a noncancerous fluid-filled sac (ovarian cyst Functional cysts Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and tumors.
+Most noncancerous cysts and tumors do not cause any symptoms, but some cause pain or a feeling of heaviness... read more ).
 However, after menopause, an enlarged ovary can be a sign of ovarian cancer.

 Many women have no symptoms until the cancer is advanced.
 The first symptom may be vague discomfort in the lower abdomen, similar to indigestion.
 Other symptoms may include bloating, loss of appetite (because the stomach is compressed), gas pains, and backache.
 Ovarian cancer rarely causes vaginal bleeding.